Shared-Reality-Lab/IMAGE-browser/Safari.md

 # Building the IMAGE Browser Extension for Safari

 ## Prerequisites
-Before you start building the IMAGE browser extension for Safari, ensure that you have the following prerequisites installed on your macOS system:
+Before you start building the IMAGE browser extension for Safari, ensure that you have the following prerequisites:

 - **macOS**
 - **Xcode**